Menü

 Center for Open Science – Registered Reports, click the “Participating Journals” button to see the list.

-Although the topic of preregistration is well established in the medical community, other scientific fields are only just starting to adopt this approach, so there is often a lack of uniform standards.
-A number of key points are still under discussion, including how detailed the specifications should be for project descriptions, how to register studies that are not hypothesis-driven or that are of a more explorative nature, and how to decide the extent to which deviations from the original analysis plan are acceptable and how these should be documented.
+Although preregistration is well established in the medical community, other scientific fields are only just starting to adopt this approach, and uniform standards are often still lacking.
+Several key points remain under discussion, including how detailed project descriptions should be, how to register studies that are exploratory or not hypothesis-driven, and how to determine the extent to which deviations from the original analysis plan are acceptable how these should be documented.

 Should registration be obligatory in the life sciences?